 Which diet change interventions are more cost-effective than cage-free corporate campaigns?
 Meaningfully reducing meat consumption is an unsolved problem, and I suspect many diet change interventions are harmful due to leading to the replacement of beef and pork with poultry meat, eggs (which can be part of a vegetarian diet), fish and other seafood.

-In any case, I do not think this is that important for your recommendation, as you found only 11.1 % of the money granted by ACE MG went to diet change interventions.
+In any case, I do not think this is that important for your recommendation.
+You found only 11.1 % of the money granted by ACE MG went to diet change interventions, and it does not look like marginal grants were super related to diet change.

 From your evaluation of ACE MG: